MrBlack-FT/FT-AttrectoAcademy2024/README.md

 			-LastName removed.
 			-Migration created.
 		-Known Issues
-			-Author and Endpoint to CourseController added but:
+			-Author and Endpoint to CourseController added, but:
 				-Migration cannot be created.
 	- 20240312.1.2 Patch Notes
 		-Small bug fix.
 		-Known Issues
-			-Author and Endpoint to CourseController added but:
+			-Author and Endpoint to CourseController added, but:
 				-Migration cannot be created.
 	- 20240318 Patch Notes
 		-Fixed: Migration could not be created for Author: